2026-27 benefit uprating confirmed: what changes in April

 Who it affects

-Every working-age UC household, every PIP recipient, every pensioner on State Pension or Pension Credit, and every Housing Benefit claimant sees an award change on their first assessment period starting on or after 7 April 2026.
+Every working-age UC household, every PIP recipient, every pensioner on State Pension or Pension Credit, and every Housing Benefit claimant sees an award change on their first assessment period starting on or after the April 2026 uprating date.
 Claimants on legacy benefits (income-based JSA/ESA, Income Support) are uprated on the same day.

 Council Tax Reduction schemes, which are designed and funded by individual councils in England and set nationally in Scotland and Wales, do not follow the Up-rating Order.
 Check your own council's scheme for 2026-27 changes.